Easy Gnocchi alla Sorrentina (Baked Gnocchi Recipe)

-Gnocchi alla sorrentina is a comforting dish featuring delicate potato gnocchi baked in a casserole with a simple tomato sauce and creamy mozzarella.
+Gnocchi alla sorrentina is a comforting dish featuring delicate homemade potato gnocchi baked in a casserole with a simple tomato sauce and creamy mozzarella.
 Hailing from Sorrento, it's an Italian classic that's easy and versatile enough to accommodate both fresh pasta and store-bought varieties.

 This gnocchi alla sorrentina recipe is an ode to my travels along the Amalfi coast, stopping by several eateries in Sorrento enjoying this cozy dish.
 You start by cooking gnocchi in boiling water until tender, then toss the pillowy, light dumplings in a delicious tomato sauce made from a mixture of canned tomatoes and fresh tomatoes.